theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/xu-destinations/merge-data/db-merge-data.md

 Prerequisite for merging is a table with existing data, in which new data should be merged.

-Ideally, the table with existing data is created in the first run with the corresponding **Preparation** option and filled with data with the **Row Processing** option *Insert*.
+Ideally, the table with existing data is created in the initial load with the corresponding **Preparation** option and filled with data with the **Row Processing** option *Insert*.

 {:.box-warning}
 **Warning!
 Faulty merge** <br>
 A primary key is a prerequisite for a merge command.
 If no primary key is set, the merge command runs into an error.
-Create an appropriate primary key in the [general settings](../../advanced-techniques/general-settings#primary-key-tab) to execute the merge command.
+Create an appropriate primary key in the [General Settings](../../advanced-techniques/general-settings#primary-key-tab) to execute the merge command.

 ### Updated record in SAP
 A field value within an SAP table is updated.
 With a merge command the updated value is written to the destination database table.<br>